Daily Life In Britains Nursing Home Industry

 Key Themes: nursing home, true stories, abuse

-As a trained nurse Lars G Petersson has spent years working in British nursing homes – from Surrey in the south to Edinburgh in the north – and in abuse.uk he takes his reader on a detailed tour behind the curtains of a world where so many Britons end their lives in utter misery.
-By doing so, he paints a picture of not only shockingly low standards and abusive care but also of systematic staff exploitation, toothless regulators and a catastrophically flawed government control system.
+As a trained nurse Lars G Petersson has spent years in the profit-obsessed British nursing home industry, from Surrey in the south to Edinburgh in the north.
+In ABUSE.UK he takes his reader on a detailed tour behind the curtains of this hidden world where so many Britons end their lives in utter misery.
+By doing so, he paints a picture of not only appalling standards and abusive care but also of systematic staff exploitation, toothless regulators and a catastrophically flawed government control system.

 About the Author